Robert White (Washington, D.C., politician): 2022 mayoral campaign

+White announced his candidacy for Mayor in the 2022 election in October 2021.
+He was endorsed by DC Attorney General Karl Racine, the DC Nurses Association, the Washington Teachers Union, AFSCME DC Council 20, AFGE Local 1975, the DC Latino Caucus, Sierra Club DC, DC Working Families Party, Jews United For Justice Campaign Fund, DC For Democracy, DC NOW, Our Revolution DC, Capital Stonewall Democrats, NASW Metro DC, and Petworth News.
+He is also a Moms Demand Action Gun Sense Candidate.
+White lost in the Democratic primary to sitting Mayor Muriel Bowser, coalescing support from progressives but losing all wards except for Ward 1.

 2026 congressional campaign

 In September 2025, White announced that he would run in the 2026 election to be Washington, D.C.'s congressional delegate, the seat Norton has held since 1991.
-His candidacy came as Norton increasingly faces questions about her advanced age (88 as of White's announcement) and her capacity to continue serving, and calls for her to retire.
+His candidacy came as Norton increasingly faced questions about her advanced age (88 as of White's announcement) and her capacity to continue serving, and calls for her to retire.
 POLITICO called White's candidacy the incumbent's "most serious political challenge in 35 years."

-As of White's announcement, Norton is planning to run again in 2026.
-That would pit Norton and White against each other in a June 16, 2026, Democratic primary; since D.C.'s electorate is heavily Democratic, the winner of the primary would have a significant advantage against any potential challengers in the November 3, 2026, general election.
+As of White's announcement, Norton was planning to run again in 2026.
+However, she announced her retirement soon after.

+More than half a dozen candidates ran for the seat in the primary.

+White won the Democratic primary in June 2026, getting 63 percent of the vote.
+Fellow Council member Brooke Pinto, his closest competitor, got 22 percent.
+Since D.C.'s electorate is extremely Democratic, White is expected to win the general election easily.

 Personal life

 White met Christy Richardson in law school.
-She is a lawyer for the SEC.
+She is a lawyer for the Securities and Exchange Commission.
 They married in October 2012 .The couple's first child, daughter Madison, was born in July 2016;and their second daughter Monroe in March 2019.
 Their family is Catholic.

 White has lived in Southwest DC, Brightwood Park, and Shepherd Park.